eloqdata/eloq-website/website/eloqkv/configure-eloqkv-resource.md

 ### Select a specific node for EloqDB's services

 If you wish to run the database on a machine with a specific specification, you can modify it in the following way.
 The Following configuration snippet applies to both Tx and Log.
-Both: **`spec.tx.schedulePolicy` **and **`spec.log.schedulePolicy`**
+Both: **`spec.tx.schedulePolicy`** and **`spec.log.schedulePolicy`**.
 ```yaml
 schedulePolicy:
   policyType: preferred